Protect Vulnerable People

 Female Genital Mutilation (FGM)

-Some forms of bullying are illegal and should be reported to the police, these include violence or assault, repeated harassment or intimidation, theft and hate crimes.
-Call 101 to report these matters, or if you are at immediate risk dial 999 and ask for the police.
+Some forms of bullying are illegal and should be reported to the police.
+These include violence or assault, repeated harassment or intimidation, theft and hate crimes.
+Call 101 to report these matters, or if you are at immediate risk, dial 999 and ask for the police.